 74. NEW FACE

-A model new to the agency, still in development, who attends go-sees and castings but not yet “promoted” onto a main board.
+A model new to the agency, still in development, who attends go-sees and castings but not yet “promoted” onto the main board.

 Also called a “hold”.
 A client has requested the right of first refusal on a model during a specified period.
 That means the client’s job has the most priority if booked by the client, and may not accept any other assignment.
 A “first option” means that client has priority over any other for that period.
 A “second option” (or “second hold”) means the client has a claim to the model if the person holding the first option decides not to book the model for that time.